 Welcome, we're so glad you're here!

 We believe that being a part of a small group or class is one of the best ways to nurture your life with God.
-Each Sunday following the worship service, two classes meet at 11:00am.
-‘America Street Sunday School’ led by Jen Rossnagel in room CB109 and ‘Relaxed Deep Dive’ led by Josh & Sandy Glass in AB105.
+Each Sunday following the worship service, one class meets at 11:00am.
+‘America Street Sunday School’ led by Jen Rossnagel in room CB109 .
 You are invited to gather with others for conversation, study, and prayer whenever you can.
 No registration is required.

 Do you want to become a member of First United Methodist Church?
 “Believe & Belong” is where you will learn what it means to believe in Jesus and belong to this community of faith.
-The next “Believe & Belong” is today from 9:45–10:45 a.m. in the Conference Center.
-For more information about joining FUMC, or to register to attend the next “Believe & Belong,” contact Pattye Hewitt at welcome@firstmethodist.org
+The next “Believe & Belong” is on May 18 from 9:45–10:45 a.m. in the Conference Center.
+Childcare and Sunday School for children and youth are available during this time.
+For more information about joining FUMC, or to register to attend the next “Believe & Belong,” contact Pattye Hewitt at welcome@firstmethodist.org.

-If you are unable to attend in-person, please reach out and we will find a time that works in your schedule.
+If you are unable to attend in-person, we will find a time that works in your schedule.

 Visit the Resource Table in the gym where you will find books to inspire your life with God: